bubobox/productivity/README.md

 * __Productivity off:__ Enable all notifications again and set the status of Skype and HipChat to "Online"
 * _Presentation on:_ The same as productivity mode but this will also hide all your desktop items
 * _Presentation off:_ The same os productivity off but it will also unhide your desktop items
+* __Pomodoro:__ This is not yet working like it should.
+There are some problems with the delays

 Todo
 ----